 Click on the link below to take you to the section you'd like to read:

-The definition pulls together different types of kinship care arrangements already understood but not clearly defined as ‘kinship care’ in other legislation and guidance, and builds on this to also include those missing or excluded from existing categories.
+The definition adopted by government helpfully pulls together different types of kinship care arrangements already understood but not clearly defined as ‘kinship care’ in other legislation and guidance, and builds on this to also include those missing or excluded from existing categories.
 For example, the new definition covers relatives such as great aunts, great uncles and cousins who wouldn’t be included within the existing definition of ‘close family member’ within the Children Act 1989.
 This is important and welcome – 11% of kinship carers who completed our 2022 annual survey would not be understood as ‘close family members’ for example.

-However, current plans for kinship care fail to effectively utilise the definition.
-We argued firmly that any new definition should be accompanied by a clear pathway for all kinship carers to access high-quality support from the Government, local authorities and other partners.
-Instead, commitments made in the National Kinship Care Strategy – such as the financial allowances pathfinder and part of the extension of Virtual School Heads – continue to undermine the definition’s value by restricting support to particular groups of kinship carers.
+Most government action to improve support continues to target specific groups of kinship carers, such as special guardians or those raising children who were previously looked after, undermining the definition’s value.
+We have argued firmly that any new definition should be accompanied by a clear pathway for all kinship carers to access high-quality support from the government, local authorities and other partners.
+Instead, commitments made in the National Kinship Care Strategy and since – such as the financial allowances pathfinder and part of the extension of Virtual School Head support – continue to restrict support to particular groups of kinship carers.
+Instead of simplifying and working to introduce new support for a wider group of kinship carers, this instead introduces further hierarchies in which groups of kinship carers have eligibility for particular entitlements.

 The Department for Education should also now detail how it will use the definition to raise awareness and ensure the needs and strengths of kinship families are considered in wider policy-making and service provision across other governmental departments and in other relevant programmes of work such as family hubs and the Start for Life programme.
 This should include an ambitious programme to boost awareness of kinship care within public services and groups of professionals who are likely to engage with kinship families, including primary health practitioners.
 Without this active effort, a new definition in guidance alone will not help to eradicate the stigma, discrimination and lack of understanding which too many kinship carers face.